MohammadAObed/docs-common/docs/guides/project-creation-common.md

 ## Reference Projects

+Below are npm packages to use in your projects the same way you use and install npm packages like lodash, react, expo, etc.., they are helpers to your projects.

-Below are links to various reference projects hosted on GitHub.
+Below are links to various packages/projects hosted on GitHub.
 Each project covers different technologies and use cases, with detailed README files explaining setup and implementation.
 Explore these repositories to learn how to use them as starting points for your own projects or build similar solutions.

 - [Configuration & Development Common](https://github.com/MohammadAObed/config/blob/main/README.md)
 - [TypeScript Common](https://github.com/MohammadAObed/typescript-common/blob/main/README.md)